Rep. Jordan Harris' Biography

 Representative Harris is currently President of the Board of Directors at Lincoln Day Educational Center, the oldest continuously operating African American Day School in the country.
-He serves as a member of the Council of Trustees at his alma mater – Millersville University.
+Harris currently serves as a member of the Council of Trustees at his alma mater – Millersville University.
 He serves as a Member of the Board of the Hardy Williams Education Fund and the Christian Street YMCA, and the Knight Foundation.
 Harris is also the Co-Chair of the Oil and Gas Caucus.
 He is a member of the Phi Beta Sigma Fraternity, Inc. Nu Sigma Chapter and Prince Hall Free and Accepted Masons Cephas Lodge #98.